 As can been seen from this list, the Court weigh up a number of factors and therefore it is not possible to say with any certainly what the likely outcome would be.
 After careful review and analysis, your solicitor will advise you on the likelihood of success and any risks involved, especially as to the costs involved.

+Schedule 1 is more or less exclusively used by the wealthy, since CMS take responsibility for the child’s needs up to a certain level of income.
+That said, often the wealth is unequally allocated between parents of a child, with one parent owning all or the vast majority of the assets.
+As such, funding a Schedule 1 application can seem impossible for the non-wealthy parent.
+However, the law has developed in such a way as to make it clear that you can make an application against the wealthy parent for provision for legal fees at an early stage.
 The legal principle for this comes from the case of Re S (Child: financial provision) 2 FLR 94 when Thorpe LJ said that that the term “for the benefit of the child” should be given a wide meaning and could (in limited circumstances) include a parents’ legal fees.
 Further, and in the case of MT v T EWHC 2494 (Fam) it was held that the court has the jurisdiction to make an interim payment by way of a lump sum to cover the applicant’s legal costs.
 It is important to stress, however, that there is no guarantee the court will award legal costs to be paid and inevitably there will be a cost of making that application in the first instance.
 As ever, the court’s decision will be dictated by individual circumstances.

+Any application to the court is at the mercy of the court’s efficiency and available timetable.
+That said, under the Family Procedure Rules the court must timetable the First Appointment no more than 8 weeks from the date of the application.
 It is also possible to agree to use that first court hearing (normally reserved for establishing the issues and providing court directions) as the Financial Dispute Resolution (FDR) hearing.
 The FDR is a private settlement hearing and provides a very good opportunity for the case to settle.
 A judge will hear the FDR but they will not make any final order at the hearing unless it is agreed by both parties.
 The judge’s role is limited to assisting the parties with an indication as to how they consider the case would be determined at Final Hearing (a full trial).
 Not surprisingly, often the indication is broad or takes a “split the difference” approach to settlement.
 Much will depend on the individual judge and they do vary in nature and quality.
 That judge, however, cannot be involved in the process again if it does not settle as a result of the private nature of that specific hearing.
 There is no obligation to reach a settlement and if one is not reached, the case will proceed to a full trial.
 It is at this point that parties will be required to give oral evidence in court and for a judge to make a decision as to what is to be awarded.
 This decision is final and binding on both mother and father.